kevonc/kevoncheung.com/content/articles/20241030-fun-in-business.md

 ---
-title: "When you lose the fun in business"
+title: When you lose the fun in business
-date: "2024-10-30"
+date: '2024-10-30'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: fun-in-business
-slug: "fun-in-business"
+topic: entrepreneurship
 ---

 Yucks!